donsheehy/datastructures/prose/12_mappings.md

   - `values` - return an iterator over the values in the dictionary.

-  - `items` - return an iterator over the key-value paris (as tuples).
+  - `items` - return an iterator over the key-value pairs (as tuples).

 It is very important to recall from the very beginning of the course that the `dict` class is a **non-sequential collection**.
 That is, there is no significance to the ordering of the items and furthermore, you should never assume to know anything about the ordering of the pairs.
 You should not even assume that the ordering will be consistent between two iterations of the same `dict`.
 This same warning goes for the mappings we will implement and we'll see that the ability to rearrange the order of how they are stored is the secret behind the mysteriously fast running times.
 However, this first implementation will have the items in a fixed order because we are using a `list` to store them.